 It is also possible to request a program key that gives access to one program.
 This is similar to using the program password in the 2013B and earlier OTs, and the old program passwords are valid for requesting program keys.
 To request a program key, first select "Program Key" from the Key Type menu, enter the program id and the password sent to you in the program notification email, and click the "Request" button.

-NGO and Staff Keys
+Partner and Staff Keys

 You may request as many keys as are needed.
 All keys will be listed in the Keychain Manager.